aayux/robust-large-margin-cnn/README.md

 ### About Code
 This is currently a work in progress.
 See notebooks for examples and test runs.
 Evaluation results coming soon.

+New features (coming soon):

+- Resume training from checkpoint for long days of training.
+- Visualisation of histogram summaries for weight updates and layer actions.

 ### Downloads
 - [Yelp Reviews](https://www.yelp.com/dataset/challenge)